sam4rth/Random-Stuff/IOS Sideloading BET.md

 				- Modded app market size: 20% of $120 billion = $24 billion.
 			- ### Summary:

 			  Based on these estimations, the market size for modded apps could be around **$24 billion annually**.
-This figure can vary significantly depending on user behavior, regional differences, and the accuracy of the assumptions.
+This figure can vary significantly depending on user behaviour, regional differences, and the accuracy of the assumptions.

 			  Would you like the complete answer in markdown format?
-	- What could be the market for **IOS** if sideloding is allowed?
+	- What could be the market for **IOS** if sideloading  is allowed?

 		- If sideloading were allowed on iOS, it could significantly impact the market, similar to the effects seen in the Android ecosystem.
 Here's a detailed estimation process:
 		- ### 1.  **Estimate Potential User Base** :